mschauer/SDE.jl/README.md

 discrete subsamples of the continuous process and not approximations valid for small time steps.

-SdeNonparBayes
+NonparBayes
 --------------

-The producure in `SdeNonparBayes` is a Julia implementation of nonparametric Bayesian inference for "continuously" observed one dimensional diffusion processes with unit diffusion coefficient.
+The module  `NonparBayes` is a Julia implementation of nonparametric Bayesian inference for "continuously" observed one dimensional diffusion processes with unit diffusion coefficient.
 The drift is modeled as linear combination of hierarchical Faber--Schauder basis functions with a Gaussian prior on the coefficients.
 This incorporates a Brownian motion like prior on the drift function.
 The posterior is